natxet/twig-po/README.md

 Instructions
 ------------

+Fork and install (you need composer for that!):

+    git clone git@github.com:your-user/twig-po.git
+    cd twig-po
+    composer install

-First, download or clone, go to folder and execute:
+Then, go to folder and execute:

     ./console find:tags /path/to/twig/templates  /path/to/messages.po --dry-run